-If you want to be a successful science blogger, you need to be constantly writing new content.
+If you want to be a successful science writer, you need to be constantly writing new content.
 But coming up with new topics to write about can be tough.

 One way to come up with new topic ideas is to look at the articles your competitors are writing about.
-This will give you an idea of what topics are popular in your niche and how you can write about them in a unique way.
+This will give you an idea of what topics are popular in your niche and how you can uniquely write about them.

 To find your competitors, you can just google your keyword and look at the top search results.
 Once you find a few competitors, you can start looking at their blog posts and brainstorming how you can write about similar topics in a unique way.

 Another way to come up with new topic ideas for your science blog is to do keyword research.
 This will help you find keywords that your audience is searching for in Google.